MikeKorte12/n8n-nodes-campingcare-custom-nodes/README.md

 # n8n-nodes-campingcare-custom-nodes

-Custom n8n nodes for integrating with the [Starfish API](https://api.camping.care).
+Custom n8n nodes for integrating with the [Starfish API](https://api.camping.care) for CampingCare and HotelCare platforms.
 These nodes allow you to interact with contacts, reservations, accommodations, and webhooks in your n8n workflows.

 ## Features

 This package provides the following nodes:

-### Starfish Node
+### Starfish (CampingCare/HotelCare) Node

 Regular node for making API calls to Starfish: